psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the reading process of discrete generation constraints of hydro plants.
 * Corrected a bug in the input data reading process of NCP model under ePSR environment.
 * Corrected a bug in the graphical interface of joint reserve of hydro units.
+* Corrected a bug in the individual reserve output of renewable power plants.

 ### AC OPF